ortus-docs/elixir-docs/working_with_stylesheets.md

 # CSS

+> Due to the way Webpack processes css files, you can no longer have a css file named `vendor`.

 You can mix traditional css with webpack using `mix.css`.
 You can pass one file or an array of files.

 ```js